Go to main content

 Step 1: Define the Need and Write an Effective Job Description

-Every optimal recruitment process begins with a rigorous analysis of the need.
-Before publishing a job offer, it is essential to answer several fundamental questions: is it a replacement or a new position?
+Every optimal recruitment process begins with rigorous needs analysis.
+Before publishing a job offer, it is essential to answer several fundamental questions: is this a replacement or a new position?
 What hard and soft skills are expected?
-What is the level of urgency and the allocated budget?
+What is the urgency level and allocated budget?

 The job description: foundation of recruitment